OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Consider a big bang migration strategy when:

-* You can migrate the space and project level resources in one operation
+* You can migrate the space and project level resources in one operation.
-* You are confident that the migrated resources work as expected
+* You are confident that the migrated resources work as expected.
-* You can perform all the post-migration steps before the destination server is put into operation
+* You can perform all the post-migration steps before the destination server is put into operation.

 ### Incremental migration